Steve Morgan (businessman): Wolverhampton Wanderers and other football investments

-In September 2015, Morgan stepped down from the board and announced the club was for sale.
-In July 2016, it was confirmed that the Chinese company Fosun International had bought the parent company of the club, W.W.
-(1990) Limited, from Steve and Ross James Morgan (25% share capital in total) and his company Bridgemere UK plc (75% share capital) for an estimated £30 million.
-Morgan later revealed in an interview that he had turned down other offers for the club but had accepted Fosun's offer because of the company's commitment to invest £100m into the club.
+In July 2016, Morgan sold Wolves to the Chinese company Fosun International for £30 million.
+Morgan later revealed in an interview that he had turned down other offers but had accepted Fosun's bid because of the company's commitment to invest £100m into the club.
 Morgan signed off with an open letter to Wolves fans in which he described his time owning the club as "an honour and a privilege that I will never forget".

+In June 2022, Morgan was linked with a bid to buy financially-troubled Derby County.

 Philanthropy

 In 2001 he founded the Steve Morgan Foundation, to which he has donated over £300 million, and which has provided support to more than 650 charities to date and funding ongoing awards.
 In 2022, the Foundation made the biggest ever philanthropic donation to diabetes research in the UK, £50 million.

 Following the outbreak of COVID-19 in early 2020, Morgan pledged £1 million a week to charities to help vulnerable members of society cope with the fallout of the virus.
 That support was credited as a lifeline for hundreds of charities affected by Covid-19 particularly food banks, support for the homeless, domestic abuse charities and mental health organisations.
 The Foundation reported in December 2020 that Morgan had given over £27 million to charities impacted by COVID-19.

 His donations and beneficial projects have included: